 Employment Verification requests can be faxed to (909) 448-4966, or mailed to:

 Office of Human Resources Student Employment

 All employment verification will be processed and returned within 5 business days provided student authorization has been obtained and records can be located.
 Our office does not hold records prior to five years.

 Can I work two jobs on campus at the same time?

-Beginning July 1, 2015, students will only be authorized to have ONE employment job on-campus.
-This means students can no longer have a FWS and Non-FWS position at the same time.
+Beginning July 1, 2018, students will only be authorized to have TWO employment jobs on-campus, with a maximum of ONE of these jobs being Federal Work Study.
 Special arrangements will be made for students who assist in another area on a limited, one-time basis.
 For example, during commencement ceremonies, providing tutoring or performing at a university function.